python/psf-docs/_docs/faq.rst

 Does Guido van Rossum have any connection with the foundation ?
 ===============================================================

+Guido was the founding chairman of the PSF, but he isn't a big fan of bureaucracy and so ducked out of that role at the first available opportunity.
+Since we feel it would be unfortunate if it looked like the Foundation was nothing to do with Python's inventor we have persuaded him to (reluctantly) fill the figurehead role as the Foundation's President.

+Given how many emails he gets asking for help we think this is remarkably forebearing of him.

 Are there any metrics used to determine the success of the foundation ?
 =======================================================================